stream-interop/stream-interop/README.md

     - Returns up to `$length` bytes from the stream as if by [`fread()`][].
     - Implementations MUST throw [_RuntimeException_][] on failure.

-If the underlying resource is not readable at the time it becomes available to the _ReadableStream_, implementations MUST throw [_ValueError_][].
+If the encapsulated resource is not readable at the time it becomes available to the _ReadableStream_, implementations MUST throw [_ValueError_][].

 Notes: